 • When extending the ladder lay it on the ground, with feet against the house, then walk it upright.
 When it gets to almost 90 degrees, grab a rung about thigh height and walk the base away from the house.
 Still follow the 4:1 ratio.

-• Grab the rope and raise the fly, or the telescopic section of the ladder to your desired height.
+• Grab the rope and raise the fly, or the telescopic section of the ladders to your desired height.

 • Follow all other precautions outlined above, with the additional precaution that you shouldn’t stand higher than the fourth rung.